embipi/embipi/README.md

 Hello World!

-I am a Data Scientist with great adaptability and ease for learning.
-I have experienced on data collecting, analyzing and interpreting large datasets and I have developed multiple machine learning and deep learning models.
-I have extensive analytical skills, strong attention to detail and a significant ability to work in team environments what is more I stand out for my multidisciplinary background.
+I am a Data Scientist with great adaptability and ease of learning.
+I have experience in collecting data, analyzing and interpreting large datasets, and developing machine learning and deep learning models.
+I have extensive analytical skills, strong attention to detail, and a great ability to work in team environments.
+What stands out the most in me is my interdisciplinary training.

 #